-7.4.3 Use of an alarm to trigger an audio recording
+5.4.3 Use of an alarm to trigger an audio recording

-When in Trunk Main mode, an alarm trigger also has to set up to start the process of informing interested parties that there is a potential issue (leak).
-(See sections 7.4.1 and 7.4.2).
+When in Trunk Main mode, an alarm trigger also has to be set up.
+An alarm will start the process of informing interested parties that there is a potential issue (leak).
+(See sections 5.4.1 and 5.4.2).